 Lough Cuan Bowmen is an archery club based in Newtownards, Co.
 Down.
 The Club was founded in 1986 and promotes archery as a competitive and recreational sport.
 Friendly and welcoming we do not take ourselves too seriously yet this does not mean that the club does not have success - our archers hold awards from local, national and even world championship events.

 We take our name from the Irish for Strangford Lough which is an area of outstanding natural beauty and scientific interest in County Down.
 Lough Cuan can be translated as the ‘Inlet of the Harbours,’or ‘Safe Waters.’
 The badge with two swans with a crown above set on a field of Royal Blue comes from the legend of Lugaid and Dergbforgal contained within the Courting of Emer.

 Our archers practice Field as well as Target archery in all styles - Long-Bow, Traditional, Recurve, Compound, Barebow and Instinctive.
 We have many members who shoot for fun and recreational purposes as well as members who take part in field, target and 3D competitions.

 Some of our members have represented the club at regional, national and international level, achieving success at Gold, Silver and Bronze level.

 As a club we host archery 'have-a-go' events for youth, church groups, schools, Duke of Edinburgh Award Scheme, local fairs and corporate events.

 Contact us if you'd like to know more about this type of activity, or if you are interested in us running an event for your community group/organisation.

-Lough Cuan Bowmen will be running a 6 week archery beginners course starting on the 18th July 2019.
+Interested in archery?
+Lough Cuan Bowmen run archery beginners courses.
 Our Beginners Courses are friendly and enjoyable and are designed to teach the basic skills of archery.